October 19, 2009

 ST. MONICA LEARNING CENTER

-Buchanan is building a 3,500 sf preschool learning center for St. Monica Church on Mercer Island.
+Buchanan built a 3,500 sf preschool learning center for St. Monica Church on Mercer Island.

 The style of the addition embraces a Northwest Modern look, with clean, bold lines and sustainable materials.
 The new spaces included a gathering area, reading room and an art room.